openvinotoolkit/openvino/docs/IE_PLUGIN_DG/transformation_pipeline/low_precision_transformations/pipeline/step2_markup.md

 * [PropagateToInput](@ref openvino_docs_IE_DG_lpt_PropagateToInput)
 * [UpdateSharedPrecisionPreserved](@ref openvino_docs_IE_DG_lpt_UpdateSharedPrecisionPreserved)

-Let's explore all transformations and their relations in details on the same model:
+Let's explore all transformations and their relations in detail, using one and the same model:

 ![](img/step2_markup_original.png)